Microphone Self Noise Test Sequence

 The purpose of this sequence is to measure the self noise of a condenser microphone.
 To do this we use the spectrum analysis step and a power sum calculation to derive an RMS rating for the unit under test.

 The sequence has several parts, a few of which are optional.
 The first section begins by prompting you to enter your mic preamp’s gain.
-If your preamp does not have a gain setting with labeled detents you may wish to use the ‘Gain & RSP’ sequence located in C:SoundCheck 7.0SequencesElectronics to determine this value.
-The next part tests the preamp’s self noise so that the system can determine whether or not you have a high enough signal (signal being your microphone’s self noise) to noise ratio to accurately measure your microphone.
+If your preamp does not have a gain setting with labeled detents you may wish to use the “Amplifier THD + N” sequence located in C:\SoundCheck 18.1\Sequences\Electronics\ to determine this value.
+The following part tests the preamp’s self noise so that the system can determine whether you have a high enough signal (signal being the microphones self noise) to noise ratio to accurately measure your microphone.

 The third part of the test takes a measurement from your microphone, creates a spectrum, accounts for the preamp gain, applies an A-weighting, and finally calculates the power sum.
-The final part of the test prompts you to enter the sensitivity of the microphone if it is known.
-The resulting display provides you with the equivalent input noise of your preamp, the self noise of your microphone in dBV, and also a result in dB(A) after factoring in the microphone’s sensitivity.
-You’re also provided with the waveform, a maximum voltage level, and the crest factor to check for sharp transients.
+The final part of the test prompts you to enter sensitivity of the microphone if it is known.
+The resulting display provides you with the equivalent input noise of your preamp, the self noise of your microphone in dBV, and a result in dB(A) after factoring in the microphone’s sensitivity.
+You are provided with the waveform, a maximum voltage level, and the crest factor to check for sharp transients.